Swimming pool cleaning basics: Learning how to care for your pool

-Of course to add the correct amount of chlorine, you first need to know how many litres of water are in your pool.
+Of course, adding the correct amount of chlorine involves knowing how many litres of water are in your pool.
 If you don’t already know then you’ll need to measure your pool.

 With the length, width and average depth, multiply them together and then multiply by 7.5 for a rectangular pool, 6.7 for an oval pool or 5.9 for a round pool.
 This is the amount of water in your pool in gallons.
 To convert into litres, times this figure by 4.5.